sunfl0w/CppBuildAid/README.md

 This makes building easier beacause no one has to keep track of those files, they are added to the list files recursively.

+This script also counts code lines from headers and source code files.
+It ignores "lib" and "library" folders for counting only so only the code written for the project is counted.

 ## Options:
 Currently it supports these options:
 * -bt --buildType -> debug(default)/release